ethouris/fmt/doc/tagged.rst

 .. code:: c++

+   r = 0x10; g = 0x20; b = 0x30; a = 0xFF
    cout << hex << setfill('0') << setw(2) << r << g << b << a;

-but then if you try to insert spaces between these values:
+and you get "102030FF".
+But then if you try to insert spaces between these values:

 .. code:: c++